 Director Statement

-I grew up in a suburb of Chicago to white midwesterners who had four biological children and then adopted seven more (six of whom are Korean) and several with various disabilities.
-As the middle child, I’ve always been the one to help siblings face borderline personality, PTSD, depression, and cognitive/developmental disability head on.
-Through my films, I am continually unpacking these experiences, examining cultural divides, intimate harrowing moments and transcending language.
+I grew up in a suburb of Chicago with white Midwestern parents who had four biological children and adopted seven more—six of whom are Korean, and several with disabilities.
+As the middle child, I often helped my siblings navigate PTSD, borderline personality disorder, depression, and developmental disabilities.

 Supporter Statement